 Business owners: What are your favorite marketing tools?

 With all the different types of tweets out there, Twitter can draw you in and consume a lot of your time.
-Here are some steps to use Twitter more efficiently.
+Here are a few steps to use Twitter more efficiently.

 Then move on to the next important business task at hand.
 Return to Twitter periodically throughout the day and follow the same process without getting distracted.
-Establishing a regular process for using Twitter can help save you time and keep you focused.
+Set a timer if it helps you stay on track.
+Establish a regular process for using Twitter to help save time and keep your focus.